p2/growth-charts-json/README.md

 Units
 =====

 These are the units that should be used on charts, the bold one being the preferred one.
-They should be represented in the JS object notation form, e.g. **length.meter**.
+They should be represented in the JS object notation form, e.g. **length.centimeter**.

 ### length